pcoet/golang-patterns/docs/tutorials/new_project.md

 ## Create a main program

 If you only want to create a module for other packages to consume, you already have the basic structure for your project.
-But if want to create a client to to consume your own package, you need a main file.
+But if you want to create your own client application that uses your package from within the project, you need a main file.
 Your project could even have multiple main files, each for a different client.

-Create and run a main file:
+Create a main file and client app and run the app:

 1. In the root directory (**myproj**), create a **cmd/myapp/main.go** file:
    `mkdir -p cmd/myapp && touch cmd/myapp/main.go`